Encyclopedism: The 19th and 20th centuries

 Once solely for society's elites, in the 19th and 20th centuries encyclopedias were increasingly written, marketed to, and purchased by middle and working class households.
 Different styles of encyclopedism emerged which would target particular age groups, presenting the works as educational tools—even made available through payment plans advertised on TV.

 One of the earliest individuals to advocate for a technologically enhanced encyclopedia indexing all the world's information was H. G. Wells.
 Inspired by the possibilities of microfilm, he put forward his idea of a global encyclopedia in the 1930s through a series of international talks and his essay World Brain.

 It would be another several decades before the earliest electronic encyclopedias were published in the 1980s and 1990s.
 The production of electronic encyclopedias began as conversions of printed work, but soon added multimedia elements, requiring new methods of content gathering and presentation.
 Early applications of hypertext similarly had a great benefit to readers but did not require significant changes in writing.
 The launching of Wikipedia in the 2000s and its subsequent rise in popularity and influence, however, radically altered popular conception of the ways in which an encyclopedia is produced (collaboratively, openly) and consumed (ubiquitously).
+In addition, Wikipedia's success inspired the launching of other, more specialized wiki websites on various wiki server software platforms.